Getting to Luxembourg

 More details about the bus lines available on the hotel website or on www.mobiliteit.lu.

-IMPORTANT - 1st March 2020, the use of public transport will be free of charge throughout Luxembourg for all residents and non-residents (except for those travelling first class).
+IMPORTANT - Since 1 March 2020, the use of public transport has been free of charge throughout Luxembourg for all residents and non-residents (except for first class tickets).

 The hotel offers a free parking just in front of the hotel.